Mulders95/Predicting_Stroke_and_Heart_Disease/README.md

 [Click here: Stroke Normalized Data Visulization](https://mulders95.github.io/Team_1/Stroke_Plots/stroke_analysis_normalized.html)

-Key Predictors of Stroke
-A normalized analysis comparing populations relative to each other highlights heart risk, age, and glucose levels as significant stroke predictors.
+The figure above is a normalized analysis comparing populations relative to each other highlights heart risk, age, and glucose levels as significant stroke predictors.
 - Heart Risk: Individuals with heart risk have a higher relative stroke occurrence, with 14.56% experiencing a stroke, compared to 5.39% among those without heart risk.
 - Age: The 60+ population shows a sixfold higher stroke occurrence (12.06%) than those aged 40-59 (2.11%).
 - Glucose Levels: Individuals with higher glucose levels (190+ mg/dL) have a greater relative risk of stroke (8.84%) compared to those with lower glucose levels (5.67%).